Sean S. Cunningham

 Man, writing a spoiler free paragraph shouldn’t come as hard as that last one did.
 And really, with this movie, is there really a point?

 Friday the 13th starts one of the most significant Horror film series of the Modern Age.
 If you know anything the genre, you know of it.
 Maybe as a celebrated classic.
 Maybe as a foul stench in what was a noble field.
 Depending on where you stand, obviously.

-This starts one of the most influential Horror films of the Modern Age, if not of all time.
-Judging by this film alone, it’s hard to see why.
-Paper thin characters, a whole lot of bland “character” moments, and the questionable (albeit occasionally effective) decision to keep the killer hidden from the audience all work against it.
+Judging by this film alone, it’s hard to see why it had a sequel, let alone such an influence.
+Paper thin characters, a lot of bland “character” moments, and the questionable (albeit occasionally effective) decision to keep the killer hidden from the audience all work against it.
 Had there been a little more flair to the direction or the writing, this might have almost been good.
 Instead, it’s just a mediocre Slasher flick (1 point), one of entirely too many.

 Still, I can’t say I disliked watching the movie.
 It will never be one that I seek out again, but if there’s nothing else on, I might watch it again.
 Or study the walls instead.
 Whichever, whatever.
 (1 point)

 Overall Score: 2 total points out of a possible 4